AllenNeuralDynamics/aind-behavior-video-transformation/README.md

 * Sacrifice the visual fidelity of videos in order to decrease encoding time.

-## Usage
- - The BehaviorVideoJob.run_job method in the transform_videos should be the primary method to call for processing video files.
- - On a merge to main, this package will be published as a singularity container, which can easily be run on a SLURM cluster.

 ## Brief benchmarks on video compression with CPU-based encoders and GPU-based encoders

 A surprising fact is that video encoders implementing the same algorithm, but